farcasterxyz/protocol/README.md

 ## 7.1 Signer Compromise

 A malicious attacker can use a compromised delegate signer to impersonate the user by signing messages.
 As long as the user has control over a parent signer or the root signer, they can invalidate the signare and issue a new one.
-Unfortuantely, this means that all messages signed by that signer will be lost permanently since we cannot tell which ones were signed by the attacker.
+Unfortunately, this means that all messages signed by that signer will be lost since we cannot tell which ones were signed by the attacker.
 Clients can mitigate this by constantly rolling keys after every few thousand messages, which limits the scope of how many messages will be lost when a signer is reset.

 ## 7.2 Eclipse Attacks
 A malicious user could spin up several Hubs which pretend that a target user has published zero messages.
 Peers might assume this to be true, effectively blocking the target from the network.
 Hubs can maintain an internal score for each peer based on data availability.
 Periodically, they lookup the location of the user's source Hub which is published in the AccountRegistry and sync the latest messages.
-If their peers do not have an up-to-date copy of this, their scores are lowered until eventally the peer is dropped and a new one is selected.
+If their peers do not have an up-to-date copy of this, their scores are lowered until eventually the peer is dropped and a new one is selected.

 ## 7.3 Flooding Attacks
 A flooding attack is when a malicious user keeps acquiring new accounts and broadcasting thousands of messages.
 Hubs may attempt to sync this data bloating their on-disk storage and causing network congestion which leads to stale data for legitimate user accounts.
 An account scoring system can help alleviate this by prioritizing trustworthy accounts and temporarily or permanently banning misbehaving accounts.
 Each Hub tracks its own score for an account which starts at zero.
 The score increases if the account has a valid username and a history of behaving well.
-It decreases when malicious behavior like flooding is obsered.
+It decreases when malicious behavior like flooding is observed.

 ## 7.4 DDOS Attacks
-A DDOS attack is when a malicious Hub spams a target Hub with queries that are expensive to run causing it to stop responding to legitiamate requests and syncing with other Hubs.
+A DDOS attack is when a malicious Hub spams a target Hub with queries that are expensive to run causing it to stop responding to legitimate requests and syncing with other Hubs.
 A simple mitigation strategy is to implement IP-based rate limiting that rejects query requests from Hubs when they exceed a threshold.
 More sophisticated DDOS attacks might require aggressive mitigations like whitelisting a set of known peers or relying on infrastructure-level DDOS protection services offered by cloud vendors.

 ## 7.5 Replay Attacks
 A replay attack is when a malicious actor stores a copy of a user's message and is able to replay it to cause an action that the user did not intend.
 This attack is possible if a Signer is removed, since it may delete a message that causally removed a prior message from the state.
 Assume Alice added a "hello world" cast with Signer A and then deleted it with Signer B and then proceeded to delete Signer B. At this point, the cast is no longer present on the Hub but neither is the delete message.
 A malicious user with a copy of the "hello world" cast could replay it causing it to be accepted as valid.
 Fortunately, the attack is restricted to replaying previously valid messages and  Alice can issue a remove message from a currently valid signer to nullify it.